teen patti game 3patti poker - How to Play 3Patti

 Detailed Game Rules

 Each player starts by drawing three cards from a shuffled deck.
-These cards can be any combination, but must be different unless they form a pair or three of a kind.
+These can be any combination but must be different unless they form a pair or three of a kind.
 All players then reveal their hands simultaneously, and the hands are compared based on the aforementioned rankings.
+Understanding the ranking hierarchy is crucial:

 - Straight Flush: Three consecutive cards of the same suit.